Find Trade Colleges

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-There were about 503,700 jobs for Crop Farmworker or Laborer in 2016 (in the United States).
+In 2016, there was an estimated number of 503,700 jobs in the United States for Crop Farmworker or Laborer.
 New jobs are being produced at a rate of 1.1% which is below the national average.
 The Bureau of Labor Statistics predicts 5,500 new jobs for Crop Farmworker or Laborer by 2026.
 There will be an estimated 76,800 positions for Crop Farmworker or Laborer per year.

 undefined